 Where to stay in Delhi?

-Trust me when I say that the neighborhood you choose to stay in will shape your perception over Delhi.
+Trust me when I say that the neighbourhood you choose to stay in will shape your perception over Delhi.

 First impressions matter and it’s true also for cities and countries.